Cour du château Louis XI

-In August 2021, the Monteverdi Choir, Orchestre Révolutionnaire et Romantique and John Eliot Gardiner travel to La Côte-Saint-André to perform at this year’s Festival Berlioz.
+In August 2021, the Monteverdi Choir, Orchestre Révolutionnaire et Romantique and John Eliot Gardiner travelled to La Côte-Saint-André to perform at the annual Festival Berlioz.

 Berlioz Les nuits d’été, Op.
 7